girasquid/django-feedback/README.rst

 django-feedback
 ===============

-Django Feedback is a simple Django application that makes it trivialto start accepting user feedback from authenticated users within your Django project.
+Django Feedback is a simple Django application that makes it trivial to start accepting user feedback from authenticated users within your Django project.

 Installation